XinheQi/LorDist/README.md

 ## Arguments

-$data.mat$: Abundance matrix with data type "matrix", row is feature, column is sample.
+__data.mat__: Abundance matrix with data type "matrix", row is feature, column is sample.

-$sample_information$: Metadata included Sample ID, Subject ID, Time point.
+__sample_information__: Metadata included Sample ID, Subject ID, Time point.

-$SampleID$: Column name of Sample ID in Metadata.
+__SampleID__: Column name of Sample ID in Metadata.

-SubjectID: Column name of Subject ID in Metadata.
+__SubjectID__: Column name of Subject ID in Metadata.

-Timepoint: Column name of Time point in Metadata.
+__Timepoint__: Column name of Time point in Metadata.

-method: Curve fitting method.
+__method__: Curve fitting method.
 The default is "Bspline", can also choose "Fourier".

-norder: an integer specifying the degree of b-splines.
+__norder__: an integer specifying the degree of b-splines.
 The default of 2.

-varlim: The lowest cumulative variance contribution rate when calculating the weighted principal component distance.The default of 0.8.
+__varlim__: The lowest cumulative variance contribution rate when calculating the weighted principal component distance.The default of 0.8.

-q: Parameter when calculating the weighted principal component distance.
+__q__: Parameter when calculating the weighted principal component distance.
 The default of 1.

 ## Value
 a distance matrix